Upskill as an Educator of the Digital Generation in Scotland

 - Attendees receive a delegate pack including activities, personal action plan and links to key resources.
 Attendees also receive a parents’ presentation that can be used by schools.

 - Additional, focused webinars will be available on key topics, providing the latest research and resources.
-Anyone can access the webinars for free.
+You'll be automatically booked onto the webinar series and can unsubscribe at any time.
+Alternatively, you can book directly onto the webinar series.

 How do I get started?